To receive our monthly eNews as well as event notices and other updates, just enter your email address.

 Renata Schiavo, PhD, MA will present her book Health Communication: From Theory to Practice.
 Now in its second edition, the book provides a comprehensive introduction to theory, intervention design, current issues, and special topics in health communication.
 The book also represents a hands-on guide to program development, implementation, and evaluation.

-The NYAM Section on Anesthesiology is pleased to present the 2014 Anesthesiology Residents’ Night on September 30th, sponsored by the North American Partners in Anesthesia (NAPA).
+The NYAM Section on Anesthesiology is pleased to present the 2014 Anesthesiology Residents’ Night on September 30th.
 Attend this event for an opportunity to join clinicians and researchers from Anesthesiology programs in the tri-state area to hear top residents present their clinical and scientific papers representing original research.

 Please see a full listing of the presenters and their research topics in early September.